Get a free quote 877-850-1231

 Yes.
 It is important that you, or another adult that you trust, is there for pickup and delivery of your vehicle.
 This designated person plays an important role in the shipping process including documenting the state of the vehicle and signing the Bill of Lading, which acts as a receipt of the vehicle’s condition.

-Enclosed auto transport ships your vehicle inside a fully covered trailer, protecting it from weather, dust, and road debris.
-This option typically costs 50-60% more than open transport.
+Enclosed transport puts your vehicle inside a covered trailer, shielding it from road debris, weather, and the elements.
+The tradeoff?
+It typically costs 40–60% more than open transport.
+It’s best suited for:

 Many Auto Transport companies try to tease customers with lower rates, only to surprise you with “hidden costs” later.
 At Sherpa Auto Transport, we do things differently.
 We provide one locked-in price upfront and stick to it.
 If unexpected costs arise, we pay them out of our own pocket.